A writer’s most frequently asked question and the one they’re all said to dread:

 Or, I added cheekily, working on the principle that if you don’t ask you don’t get, maybe even a series?

-To my delight, he said yes, so for the last twelve years I have been writing a column called Ideas’ Store – and I still haven’t run out of things to write about.
+To my delight, he said yes, so for fourteen happy years I wrote a column called Ideas’ Store until the magazine sadly closed in 2023.

-One of the great things about writing a monthly column (apart from the regular pay cheque) is the feedback I get from the readers.
-It’s fascinating to hear what works for them.
+One of the great things about writing a monthly column (apart from the regular pay cheque) was the feedback I got from the readers.
+It was fascinating to hear what worked for them.

 The biggest response I ever got was when I asked a group of Romantic Novelists if they ‘d ever written for revenge!
 The majority said ‘Oh yessss!’